 Request your information

 The Data Protection Act also gives you the right to find out what information we hold about you.
 There is a £10 charge to cover the cost of providing information to you.
-You can make a request to view your personal information:

 We have 40 days to respond once we receive a valid request and payment.